Austin and the Texas Hill Country

 South Congress offers unique and local shopping.

-Allen’s Boots—If you’re looking for cowboy boots, head here.
+If you’re looking for cowboy boots, head here.
 It’s where I bought my Lucchese boots.
-Or just window shop and breath in the rich leather smell.
-Located at 1522 S. Congress Ave.
+You can also just window shop and breathe in the rich leather smell.
+It is located at 1522 S. Congress Ave.

 Where to Eat on South Congress